life-itself/tao/hubs/README.md

 Every hub has a dedicated manager whom you will be able to contact with any queries.

+### How are you governed?

+In the hubs, we make many decisions collectively.
+In doing so, we respect each other, maintain our [principles](https://tao.lifeitself.us/principles/) and [resolve conflicts](https://tao.lifeitself.us/hubs/agreement/#communicating-resolving-conflicts) with integrity, determined to transform conflicts into positive growth.

+For information on how Life Itself is governed, please see [Governance](https://tao.lifeitself.us/governance/).

 ### How long can I stay?

 The residency is available for one week minimum to three months maximum.
 For more information or to apply please see [Short Stay](https://lifeitself.us/short-stay/).
 If you would like to stay with Life Itself long term, then please [apply](https://lifeitself.us/hubs/apply/) to one of our homes.